 For players, this is an opportunity to get a peek into the game design process and help make the next generation of games even better — you may even get named in the playtest credits of an upcoming release!
 At each session, players will have a chance to see what kind of games are available to try out, and FEPH staff will place players in games that match their interests whenever possible.

 Last year at the FEPH, thousands of players connected with scores of designers and publishers.
 Games that were played in the FEPH last year may now be in production and being sold at Gen Con this year!
 Players in the FEPH could be playtesting the next great game that everyone will be talking about next year.

-The FEPH is scheduled in 2-hour sessions throughout the weekend, from 8 am until midnight each day (closing at 2 pm on Sunday).
+The FEPH is scheduled in 2-hour sessions throughout the weekend, from 8 am until 10 pm each day (closing at 2 pm on Sunday).
 All manner of games are welcome, including card, board, dice, miniature, story, roleplaying, etc.

 Players can get tickets for individual sessions just like any other event when event registration opens.
 However, walk up players can often be accommodated as well.

 For presenters, a package of four 2-hour sessions is $400 (includes two GM badges) and a package of eight 2-hour sessions (four GM badges) costs $800.
 Applications close July 12, or sooner if at capacity, and will not be accepted on site.
 Please review the revised Policies Document before submitting your application.

 If you have any questions about the FEPH, please email [email protected].